Cray-HPE/docs-csm/upgrade/1.2/Stage_0_Prerequisites.md

     CSM_RELEASE=1.2.0
    ```

-1. If there are space concerns on the node, add an `rbd` device on the node for the CSM tarball.
+1. If there are space concerns on the node, then add an `rbd` device on the node for the CSM tarball.

     This same `rbd` device can be remapped to `ncn-m002` later in the upgrade procedure, when the CSM tarball is needed on that node.